AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-5.md

 ### Branding and style changes

-The Admin has been updated to align with Adobe’s brand strategy.
+The Admin has been updated to align with Adobe's brand strategy.
 Changes affect headers, footers, data grid color updates, and navigation elements.

 ### B2B

 We have optimized the normalized database data that is needed to implement the Shared Catalogs feature.
 This reduction in eSKU multiplication results in a performance boost as fewer database rows must be stored.
-Previously, {{ site.data.var.ee }} duplicated every SKU in the catalog for each Shared Catalog. {{ site.data.var.ee }} now creates unique eSKUs for those directly assigned to a Shared Catalog.
+Previously, Adobe Commerce duplicated every SKU in the catalog for each Shared Catalog.
+Adobe Commerce now creates unique eSKUs for those directly assigned to a Shared Catalog.

 Enabling the new **Enabled Shared Catalog direct product price assigning** configuration option also improves product price indexer performance. <!--- MCP-946-->